BlendedSiteGenerator/Blended/README.md

 `blended interactive` (for on file change building)

 For any command that you run, you can specify an alternative `--outdir` to build or view from.
-For example, to build to the `soutput` folder, run `blended build --outdir soutput`.
+For example, to build to the `source_output` folder, run `blended build --outdir source_output`.

+Inside the `config.py` file, you can set

+`minify_css`

+and

+`minify_js`

+to true to optimze your css and js files after building.

 ## Working with templates